qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog314/index.rst

 Snapping can now also supports snapping to the feature currently being digitised.
 This option is enabled/disabled a new button in the snapping toolbar.

 This enables some really nice CAD-like editing abilities, such as closing features at a 90° angle or precisely aligning segments inside a feature.
-It's very efficient once one is accustomed to using the alt+a shortcut to lock the angle.
+It's very efficient once one is accustomed to using the Ctrl+a shortcut to lock the angle.

 |image69|